 The rubber quoits are black on one side and white on the other measuring approx. 3 & 7/8 inches, 10cm diameter.
 We have manufactured two types of quoits for use with this board.

-Please note that our quoits are not compatible with the discontinued Jaques Step Quoits game - the Jaques game was smaller than regulation size and used smaller quoits.
+NB our quoits are not compatible with the Jaques Step Quoits game - the Jaques game is smaller than regulation size and uses smaller quoits.

 Pub Quoits board with 4 rubber Pub quoits

 Pub Quoits board and 4 Regulation Pub Quoits